-E-commerce is changing purchasing behavior from traditional channels (wholesale, retail, and physical shops) to Omni-channels.
-Due to the market change, traditional trading and manufacturing companies also run their retail business - Business to Customer (B2C) - through the E-commerce channel so that end customers can directly contact and purchase the products through the e-commerce route.
-Due to the end customers frequently requesting products with personal characteristics, such as choosing products with specific colors, styles, or even names or logos, thus the business process in manufacturing has changed a lot.
-It has changed from Mass Production (MP) to Mass Customization (MC), and includes mass product variety, small lot size, and short delivery time.
+E-commerce is changing purchasing behavior from traditional channels to Omnichannels, many trading and manufacturers also run their retail business through the Ecommerce.
+Due to the end customers frequently requesting products with personal characteristics, such as choosing products with specific colors, styles, or logos.
+Therefore, the business process in the manufacturer has changed from Mass Production (MP) to Mass Customization (MC) for mass product variety, small lot size, and short delivery time.

 From the above, problems arise such as how to increase the product flexibility and variety; how to shorten the product delivery time; how to improve the surplus of the finished goods; how to improve the cost saving; and how to solve the limitation in production for MC products.
-These are the key factors those most manufacturing companies are facing.
+These are the key factors those most manufacturers are facing.